Procedures on the Breast

 Rhinoplasty: Rhinoplasty is performed to change the appearance of the nose to be more aesthetic and pleasing.
 Sometimes the hump is removed, usually the nose is thinned out at the tip and slightly elevated.
 It is usually necessary to narrow the nose at the time of surgery.
 A splint and packing are removed by the 5th day and most people are presentable in approximately a week to 10 days.
 If you have difficulty breathing, your insurance may pay for a portion of the procedure.

 Lip enhancement: Full and vivacious lips have always been recognized as aesthetically important features.
 Some of us, however, are born with thin, ill-defined lips.
 But the appearance of our lips is now within our control.
-Fine lines and wrinkles, thin lips and a drooping corner of the mouth are all areas that can be aided with injectable fillers such as hyaluronic acid containing products commonly known as Juvederm, Elevess.
+Fine lines and wrinkles, thin lips and a drooping corner of the mouth are all areas that can be aided with injectable fillers such as hyaluronic acid containing products such as Juvederm or Belotero.
 The market is ever changing, with new products appearing rapidly.
 Care is individualized to provide a safe and effective treatment option.

 Chin augmentation: Chin surgery, also known as mentoplasty, is a surgical procedure to reshape the chin either by enhancement with an implant or reduction surgery on the bone.
 Many times a plastic surgeon may recommend chin surgery to a patient having nose surgery in order to achieve facial proportion, as the size of the chin may magnify or minimize the perceived size of the nose.
 Chin surgery helps provide a harmonious balance to your facial features so that you feel better about the way you look.